FSGModding/FSG_Mod_Assistant/README.md

 ## A short note about the EXE

+2021-07-02: Spoke too soon.
+The windows download at least is throwing a false virus warning at the moment.
+Working on it.
+Looks like sectigo joined the last couple decades and you can no verify without a listed phone number (a.k.a.
+Only own a cell phone like, ya know, everybody).
+Looking into this today or tomorrow.

 UPDATE: the electron package should work without any virus warnings, unlike the python version.
 It *is* unsigned, and probably will remain so for the future - I cannot possibly spend a couple hundred dollars a year on a code signing certificate for one little project - and as far as I know, no company still offers freebies for open source.

 ## For developers